 Sound Generations is currently spending down its 2021 award.
 Since the program will be spending down its 2022 award of \$44,100 in 2023, staff recommends not funding the program with additional dollars for 2023.
 The agency fell behind spending its allocated funds because of capacity challenges.
 City staff is also working with them to improve the agency's internal processes.
 The agency will be welcome to apply for 2024 funding.
-Staff recommends no 2023 funding for Sound Generations.
+Staff recommends and the agency concurs with no 2023 funding for Sound Generations.